In the beginning

 At this point I was really excited because it's always been a bit of a dream of mine to work for Google but I have always assumed two things:

-- Google only hires people with a well versed background in many programming languages.
+* Google only hires those with an educational background in Computer Science * Google only hires people with a well versed background in many programming languages.

 So, needless to say I wasn't as well versed in some algorithms and big O as someone who spent 4 years in Comp Sci but I have a pretty good handle on the languages I do know.